-As Fit Pregnancy magazine pointed out, there are a few reasons sex can induce labor, and perhaps the combination of these is why some women swear by doing the deed to get the process moving.
+As Fit Pregnancy magazine pointed out, there are a few hypotheses for why sex can induce labor, and perhaps the combination of these is why some women swear by doing the deed to get the process moving.
 The most widely accepted theory is that the prostaglandins contained in semen soften and ripen the cervix.
-In fact, prostaglandins are an ingredient used in medical induction, which proves just how powerful this secret ingredient can be.
-Add to this the ability of the female orgasm to bring on labor, and you have yourself a bright prospect for speeding up your delivery date.
+In fact, prostaglandins are an ingredient used in medical induction, which seems to add some merit to this idea.
+Add to this the ability of the female orgasm to bring on labor, and it seems you have yourself a bright prospect for speeding up your delivery date.

 But what does the science show?
 “There is no evidence to back the idea that having intercourse can start labor,” says Dr. Marta Perez, board certified OB-GYN, laborist, and “your best friend OB-GYN” on Instagram, in an interview with Romper.
 Don’t let that discourage you from testing out the theory though!
 “Sex is not harmful in pregnancy and intimacy with one's partner is wonderful, there is no reason not to try it if sex feels good to you and relieves the stress of the last few weeks of pregnancy,” Dr. Perez adds.
 Plus, you may not find quite as much time for romance once your new roommate arrives.

 Peeing After Sex When Trying To Induce Labor